EIN 74-1590271

 Program areas at Houston Zoo

-See Schedule OHZI's Wildlife Conservation Program is a critical mission component and connects communities with animals to inspire wildlife saving action.
-In 2022, HZI's Wildlife Conservation Program supported nearly 33 partnerships protecting wildlife in 17 countries, including the United States, Central and South America, Africa, and Asia.Regionally, HZI worked with local, state and federal organizations and local communities to support wildlife and habitat research and conservation measures.
-Reintroduction programs for the endangered Houston Toad included a nearly 1 million toad egg release in Bastrop County with USFWS and Texas State University partners.
+HZI's Wildlife Conservation Program is a critical mission component and connects communities with animals to inspire wildlife saving action.
+In 2023, HZI's Wildlife Conservation Program supported 35 partnerships protecting wildlife in 17 countries, including the United States, Central and South America, Africa, and Southeast Asia.Continued on Schedule ORegionally, HZI worked with local, state and federal organizations and local communities to support wildlife and habitat research and conservation measures.
+Reintroduction programs for the endangered Houston Toad included a 1 million plus toad egg release in Bastrop County with USFWS and Texas State University partners.
 Work to reintroduce Texas's most critically endangered bird, the Attwater's Prairie Chicken, back into its native habitat continued at the Attwater's Prairie Chicken National Refuge in Sealy, TX.
-And 2022 marked HZI's sixth year of support for Whooping Crane recovery along the Central Texas coast.
+And 2023 marked HZI's seventh year of support for Whooping Crane recovery along the Central Texas coast.
 Efforts include habitat protection along with community outreach and awareness programs.
 All HZI conservation programs are based on long-term close working partnerships and include habitat protection along with community outreach and awareness programs to create the greatest possible impact.
-Local partners include Texas Parks and Wildlife Department, US Fish and Wildlife Service, Texas State University, NOAA Marine Fisheries, Texas A&M University at Galveston, Association of Zoos and Aquariums, Galveston Bay Foundation, Attwater's Prairie Chicken National Refuge, NASA's Johnson Space Center, and many others.Internationally, HZI's conservation efforts are focused on critical regions and species linked to the animals in its collection.
+Local partners include Texas Parks and Wildlife Department, US Fish and Wildlife Service, Texas State University, NOAA Marine Fisheries, Texas A&M University at Galveston, Association of Zoos and Aquariums, Galveston Bay Foundation, Attwater's Prairie Chicken National Refuge, NASA's Johnson Space Center, and many others.Internationally, HZI's conservation efforts are focused on critical regions, habitats and species linked to the animals in its collection.
 This is accomplished through partnerships with leading conservationists, organizations, zoos, and aquariums around the world.
 The connection between HZI's partners and its collection is typified by the Pantanal exhibit's focus on efforts in Brazil to protect key species such as Tapirs, Giant Anteaters, Giant Otters, and Jaguars.
 By effectively communicating this connection, Zoo guests can see the purchase of their admission and memberships as critical support for wildlife across the globe.
 Another major focus is directed at reducing threats to wildlife affected by plastic pollution.

 Grants made by Houston Zoo